twnguydev/everglade-php/README.md

 ## Getting Started

 After installation, you can start building your web application by creating controllers, views, and routes.
 EvergladePHP comes with an example application—a mini cinema application—to demonstrate real-world usage and facilitate developer onboarding.
-This mini-app demonstration require to start the installation with `myapp` as the name of project.
+This mini-app demonstration requires to start the installation with `myapp` as the name of project.

 ## Documentation